The Importance of Engagement in Business Valuations

 Engagement Is the Best Indicator of Valuation Quality

-A lot of $15,000 to $50,000 business valuations are not any better than what ChatGPT can produce with the right instructions—or what you can buy for $250 on Fiverr.
+A lot of five-figure business valuations are not any better than what ChatGPT can produce with the right instructions—or what you can buy for $250 on Fiverr.

 Why?